section-engineering-education/engineering-education/articles/heap-data-structure-python/index.md

 _Figure: Level-Order Traversal ([Source](https://www.quora.com/What-is-level-order-traversal-in-a-binary-tree))_

 _Note - Level-Order Traversal is a recursive traversal where the root is processed first, followed by the children of the root.
-This is followed by the grandchildren of the root till all the nodes are processed._
+This is followed by the grandchildren of the root till all the nodes are processed.
+In the above diagram, the root node is processed first, followed by the left child, right child and so on.
+The final level order traversal would be: 10 4 8 50 24 5 12 18.
+For an overview of what a level order traversal, is check out [this](https://www.quora.com/What-is-level-order-traversal-in-a-binary-tree) Quora page._

 In the array representation of a heap, for an element in array index i,